PCI’s 401(k) Investment Lineup vs. Passive Scorecard (ILPS) answers the question ‘Do 401(k) investment lineups outperform all-index lineups?’

 This information is crucial for a nation relying on DC plans as the primary means for its workers’ retirement.

 This research is conducted annually by Dr. Rui Yao, Ph.D., CFP®, Professor and Director of Graduate Studies of Personal Finance Planning at the University of Missouri.
+The 2025 update, reporting the findings of the 2022 plan year, is now available.

 Percentage of Defined Contribution Plans Outperforming an All-Index Lineup on a Year-By-Year Basis.